tgen/vcfMerger2/README.ori.md

 ## vcfMerger2 and wrapper utilities
 ###### for known variant caller, we provide scripts allowing preparing the tool-specific vcf to specifications for the merger tool
-###### We provide a prep_vcf.sh script that allows to prep vcf independently from the main executable that is vcfMerger2.py located in the bin directory
+###### We provide a prep_vcf_somatic.sh script that allows to prep vcf independently from the main executable that is vcfMerger2.py located in the bin directory
 ###### Furthermore, we also provide a simplified way of filtering input vcf by PASS and to filter prepped vcfs the same way you would using snpSift directly.
 ![flowchart](/images/vcfMerger2.flowchart.png)